• Skip to primary navigation

 • Coriander: Floral and citrusy, coriander is a very fresh-tasting spice.
 Its mildly sweet, lemony flavor is often harnessed in conjunction with other spices in savory recipes.

-• Cumin: Both the whole seeds and ground cumin can add nutty warmth, pepperiness, and smokiness with a faintly musty aroma to all manner of dishes.
+• Cumin: The whole seeds and ground cumin can add nutty warmth, pepperiness, and smokiness to all dishes with a faintly musty aroma.

 • Ground Pepper: Fresh ground pepper is suggested for the best flavor.